No campground, just a spot on the side of the road on public land: Dispersed camping is free, fun, and easier than you might expect.

-In the United States, you can camp on Bureau of Land Management (BLM) areas and National Forests across the country.
-You can also find free camping opportunities in some Wildlife Management Areas (WMA) and State Forests.
+In the United States, you can camp on Bureau of Land Management (BLM) areas and in national forests across the country.
+You can also find free camping opportunities in some Wildlife Management Areas (WMA), state forests, and grasslands.

 Certain high-use areas or sensitive habitats are marked with “no camping” signs.
 Other environments have specific ways to minimize damage, like avoiding the living biological crusts of desert environments or fragile plants of high alpine areas.
 But the majority of public lands are available for respectful use.
-Here’s my favorite strategy to find an epic camp spot:
+Below is my favorite strategy to find an epic camp spot.

 Scour Google Maps.
 Look for the green areas on Google Maps that signify public lands.
 This is a rough demarcation of national forests and other public areas, so be sure to respect private land at the fringes.
 Take note of what’s available in the region you plan to explore.
 Use the Google Earth mode and zoom function to get an idea of roads and landscapes.

 Use a paper map.
 Some wild spaces don’t show up on Google Maps.
 And once you’ve gotten off the beaten path, cell service may not be available.
 This is where paper maps come in handy.
 Choose one of the options listed below or stop by the ranger station for a local map.
 These will help you identify roads, trails, potential obstacles, and water sources.

 Look up rules and regulations for the area you plan to visit.

 Talk to a ranger.
 Call or stop by the local National Forest or BLM office.
 These folks are full of useful information and are usually happy to share advice.
 Get firsthand tips on where to go and what to avoid.
 Plus, it’s always a good idea to let someone know where you’ll be when you head off the grid.